 As a subscription customer, you may wish to perform penetration tests or vulnerability scans.
-This is possible as long as they're limited to your own OutSystems cloud, hybrid, or self-managed infrastructure.
+This is possible as long as they're limited to your own OutSystems Cloud, hybrid, or self-managed infrastructure.
+For OutSystems Cloud, the tests are limited to the assets under the responsability of the Customer as described under the OutSystems shared responsability model.

 Before you start